Diagnosing Anemia in Children

 in the child's arm or hand.
 A tourniquet may be wrapped around the child's arm to

-help the healthcare worker locate a vein.
-Blood may be drawn up into a syringe or
+help the healthcare worker find a vein.
+Blood may be drawn up into a syringe or a

-Blood tests may cause a little discomfort while the needle is inserted, and the needle
+Blood tests may cause a little discomfort while the needle is inserted.
+The needle

 may cause some bruising or swelling.
-After the blood is removed, the healthcare provider
+After the needle is removed, the healthcare provider

-will remove the tourniquet, put pressure on the area, and apply an adhesive bandage.
+will remove the tourniquet.
+He or she will put pressure on the area, and apply a bandage.

 It's possible to have persistent bleeding, nerve damage, or infections from a blood

-test, but these risks are small.
-In most cases, a child will not need any special
+test.
+But these risks are low.
+In most cases, a child will not need any special preparation

-Most anemias in children can be diagnosed with these blood tests:
+Most types of anemia in children can be diagnosed with these blood tests: